pattyt0/pet-management-app/README.md

 About
 -----
-This App will allows you to create, search, delete and search information about pets that you want to store
+This App allows you to create, search, delete and search information about pets that you want to store

 This version allows you to interact through command line app only.